2223sam/photoslibrary_extractor/README.md

 6) have fun:)

+tested on
-- tested on MacOS Big Sur
+- Big Sur
+- Yosemite